 The term Hindu has been coined recently, as recent as some 2,000 years.
-And moreover, this word was framed to be used for political reasons a few years ago; by dirty cum smart politicians.
-Anyway, the original name is Sanatana Dharma that means eternal duty or order.
+And moreover, this word was framed to be used for political reasons a few years ago by dirty-smart politicians.
+Anyway, the original name is Sanatana Dharma that means eternal duty.
 In the past, many traders used to come here for trading; especially from Persia.
 They had to cross river Sindhu to enter.
 They couldn’t pronounce S properly and used H instead of S. This way Sindhu became Hindu and the land across river Sindhu became Hindustan.
 Thus, Hindustan, which is also another name for India, is nothing to do with a particular community living here but just a deviation of name that couldn’t be pronounced people and a geographic region.
 Period.

 Respect all irrespective of their work.
 Yajurveda 16:27.